syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 # Getting Started with Blazor Server Side App in .NET CLI

-This article provides a step-by-step instructions for building Blazor Server App with `Blazor Calendar` using the [.NET CLI](https://dotnet.microsoft.com/en-us/download/dotnet).
+This article provides a step-by-step instructions for building Blazor Server Side App with `Syncfusion Blazor Component` using the [.NET CLI](https://dotnet.microsoft.com/en-us/download/dotnet).

 ## Prerequisites